-- Required positions to be added. - The above rates are exclusive of GST and based on standard business hours. - The above rates do not include mobilisation, stand down rates, accommodation, travel costs, meal expenses or disbursements. - Refer Clause 4 of the Contract.
+- Positions may be added or deleted as required. - The above rates are exclusive of GST and based on standard business hours. - The above rates do not include mobilisation, stand down rates, accommodation, travel costs, meal expenses or disbursements. - Refer Clause 4 of the Contract.